6 DIY Methods To Unclog A Toilet

 A badly clogged toilet can spell disaster if the toilet overflow is a mess that no one wants to go near, let alone clean up.
 But before you call in your trusted plumber, you can try a few methods to get it unclogged.

 Of course, a clogged toilet can strike at any time, so these methods only use things you can find around the house immediately.
-Keep these tips and tricks at the back of your mind to remain prepared the next time you run into a clogged toilet.
+Remember these tips and tricks to remain prepared the next time you run into a clogged toilet.

-With all said and done, let’s start by looking at six ways to remove stubborn clogs in a toilet without a flange plunger!
+With all done, let’s look at six ways to remove stubborn clogs in a toilet without a flange plunger!

 Although it may not seem like it, dish soap is incredibly handy at breaking down more than just food.
 This slippery substance can clear and lubricate the pipes, allowing the clog to pass through more easily.

-To unclog a toilet with dish soap, squeeze about 1/4th of a cup into the toilet bowl and allow it to soak in.
+To unclog a toilet with dish soap, squeeze about 1/4th of a cup into the toilet bowl and let it soak in.
 After around five to ten minutes, the soap should slowly move towards the clogged pipe.

 Next, carefully pour in some warm water to break down the clogged material, let it sit for a few more minutes and press the flush.
 The combination of hot water trick and soap will move things smoothly in no time, but you may need to flush more than once, depending on the intensity of the clog.